BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_3_Integrating_with_Hardware_Wallets.md

 So, you have three options for moving through this chapter on hardware wallets: (1) read along without testing the code; (2) install Bitcoin on a local machine to fully test these commands; or (3) skip straight ahead to [Chapter 8: Expanding Bitcoin Transactions in Other Ways](08_0_Expanding_Bitcoin_Transactions_Other.md).
 We suggest option #1, but if you really want to test these commands out we'll also give some support for #2 by talking about using a Macintosh for testing (a hardware-platform supported by [Bitcoin Standup](https://github.com/BlockchainCommons/Bitcoin-Standup)).

 > :warning: **VERSION WARNING:** PSBTs are an innovation from Bitcoin Core v 0.17.0.
 Earlier versions of Bitcoin Core will not be able to work with the PSBT while it is in process (though they will still be able to recognize the final transaction).
+The HWI interface appeared in Bitcoin Core v 0.18.0, but as long as you are using our suggested setup with Bitcoin Standup, it should all be fully integrated.

 > :warning **FRESHNESS WARNING:** The HWI interface is very new.
 It may be hard to install correctly and it may have unintuive errors.
 What follows if a description of a working setup, but it took several tries to get right, and your setup may vary.